 Short answer: worst case, DHCPv6 prefix delegation will be royally broken.

-Years ago our IT assigned a /28 to my home office.
+Years ago the IT of the organization I worked for assigned a /28 to my home office.
 It seemed enough; after all, who would ever have more than ~10 IP hosts at home (or more than four computers at a site).

 When the number of Linux hosts and iGadgets started to grow, I occasionally ran out of IPv4 addresses, but managed to kludge my way around the problem by reducing DHCP lease time.
 However, when the start of school holidays coincided with the first snow storm of the season (so all the kids used their gadgets simultaneously) it was time to act.